You’ve spent years gathering knowledge in your space, and now, you want to teach it to other people.

 The key to a successful online course is engagement, and we can’t stress it enough.
 Engaged students are way more likely to achieve the promised outcome and feel satisfied with your course.

 And once they’re finished, they’ll remember it and pass on recommendations to their friends and family.
-So, here are a few ways to make your online course more engaging:
+So, here are a few ways to make your course more engaging and boost completion rates.

 You can’t give your students just a bunch of pre-recorded material and expect to achieve a high level of engagement.
 Rather you need to create engagement by dedicating time and interacting with your students.